Anirudh-rao/TheRustlingCourse/6.Conversion/Readme.md

 ## TryFrom and TryInto

 Similar to From and Into, TryFrom and TryInto are generic traits for converting between types.
 Unlike From/Into, the TryFrom/TryInto traits are used for fallible conversions, and as such, return Results.

+## To and from Strings

+### Converting to String

+To convert any type to a String is as simple as implementing the ToString trait for the type.
+Rather than doing so directly, you should implement the fmt::Display trait which automagically provides ToString and also allows printing the type as discussed in the section on print!.

+### Parsing a String

+One of the more common types to convert a string into is a number.
+The idiomatic approach to this is to use the parse function and either to arrange for type inference or to specify the type to parse using the 'turbofish' syntax.
+Both alternatives are shown in the following example.

+This will convert the string into the type specified as long as the FromStr trait is implemented for that type.
+This is implemented for numerous types within the standard library.
+To obtain this functionality on a user defined type simply implement the FromStr trait for that type.